spacemeat/pyke/README.md

                                              source_code, origin_path, out.path)
 ```

 There's a bit going on, but it's not terrible.
-This uses some facilities available in `CFamilyBuildPhase` to clean generated source and the generation directory, as well as making directories for the build.
-The main work is in generating the source files in an appropriate generation directory.
+Actions already implemented in `CFamilyBuildPhase` can clean generated source and the generation directory, as well as make directories for the build.
+The main work here is in generating the source files in an appropriate generation directory.

 Integrating this custom phase into your makefile is as simple as making a new instance of the new phase, and setting it as a dependency of the build phase: